broadinstitute/tandem-repeat-catalog/README.md

 Run [colab-repeat-finder](https://github.com/broadinstitute/colab-repeat-finder) to detect perfect (ie. non-interrupted) tandem repeats in the reference genome that satisfy the following two criteria:
 * Have a repeat motif that's between 1bp and 50bp, including all STRs (1-6bp) and many VNTR sizes (7-50bp)
-* Have 3 or more consencutive repeats in the reference genome that span at least 9bp
+* Have 3 or more consecutive repeats in the reference genome that span at least 9bp

 **Commands:**